-- Come prepared to class, having read the relevant material in a textbook.
-Information will be posted on the course website. - Actively participate in the course: do some reading, think about the material, solve the problem sets, and ask questions. - Asking questions when you don't understand, or want to learn more, ensures that you get what you want out of the course.
+- Come prepared to class, having read the material specified on the course website in a textbook of your choice. - Actively participate in the course: do the reading, think about the material, solve the problem sets, and ask questions. - Asking questions when you don't understand, or want to learn more, ensures that you get what you want out of the course.
 Ask me questions in class, by email, and during office hours.
-Also, ask your colleagues questions outside of class you will both benefit from the discussion! - Working on the problem sets is absolutely essential for learning the material.
+Also, ask your colleagues questions outside of class - you will both benefit from the discussion! - Working on the problem sets is absolutely essential for learning the material.
 It is extremely rare for students who skip problem sets to do well on exams. - I may call on you in class. - Submit written work that is readable and communicates your ideas. - Reasoning needs to be conveyed in English sentences, not as a sequence of formulas.